CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 What modules do you plan on including?
 What is their basic functionality?
 * For now, we plan of having two modules: `ADG4` for implementing our core AD functionality and `ad_extension` which will use our core library for an end-user program.
 * Our current version also relies on a couple of third-party libraries to help us support specific features of the project, such as `numpy`, `copy`, and `sys`.
 For example, we use numpy because it is a mathematical computation library that makes it easy to build interactions between scalars, vectors, and matrices.
 It has built in support for matrix/vector math which will be useful for our final implementation.
-We have include these libraries in `requirements.txt` so users can install them easily with `pip install -r requirements.txt` on their machine orvirtual environment.
+We have designed our `setup.py` file so that these dependencies will be automatically installed when a user runs `pip install ADG4`.
+We also include these libraries in `requirements.txt` so developer users can install them easily with `pip install -r requirements.txt` on their machine or virtual environment.

 Test Suite:
 * We are using both TravisCI and CodeCov as part of our test suite.